 In the UK, there is no state-recognised or official qualification to become a yoga teacher.
 Some institutes, such as the British Wheel of Yoga, are well-known and respected.
 Some yoga teachers have even studied in India.
 This can help reassure you as to the quality of teaching.
 The act of travelling abroad to learn about their passion is also an indication of how strongly they feel about the discipline and how effectively they will be able to teach it to others.

 Some yoga instructors have studied in India, the cradle of yoga.
 Photo credit: Klavins | Artmif.lv via Visual hunt

 Though word-of-mouth works very well, it’s sometimes useful to fall back on other resources.

 The good old classified ads might be the right solution for you.
-But in this age of technology, many sites offer to pair students to teachers.
+But in this age of technology, many sites offer to pair students with teachers.
 Superprof, for example, lets you see the yoga teachers’ profiles before contacting them.

 Superprof does not take a commission off the prices asked by the tutors.
 However, prospective students are asked to pay a one-time contribution to contact one of the teachers on our site.
 Once this fee is paid, students have one month to contact any or all of the tutors on the platform.

 But what do the teachers’ prices mean?